gardener/gardener/docs/concepts/controller-manager.md

 When an object is not actively referenced anymore because the shoot specification has changed or all related shoots were deleted (are in deletion), the controller will remove the added finalizer again, so that the object can safely be deleted or garbage collected.

 The Shoot Reference Controller can inspect the following references:

-- Enabled by default:
 - DNS provider secrets (`.spec.dns.provider`)
-- Disabled by default:
 - Audit policy configmaps (`.spec.kubernetes.kubeAPIServer.auditConfig.auditPolicy.configMapRef`)

-> If you want to enable the audit policy configmap protection then you can set the `.controllers.shootReference.protectAuditPolicyConfigMaps` to `true` in the component configuration.
+> The audit policy configmap protection is configurable and enabled by default.
+If you want to disable it then you can set the `.controllers.shootReference.protectAuditPolicyConfigMaps` to `false` in the component configuration.

 Further checks might be added in the future.